-- Music Stands get a lot of hard use and need to be replaced on a continuous basis.
-We are requesting 10 packs of 6 Manhasset stands in order to supply the needs of Band, Orchestra, Jazz Band, Jazz Combos, Choral, and Applied Music students.
-The practice rooms have no music stands in them currently, due to shortages for classroom use. - EWI Professional EWI 5000 Electronic Wind Instrument: This instrument opens the door to digital musical technology for woodwind players.
+- Adams 3.5 Octove Soloist Series Rosewood Xylophone with Apex Frame Again, this instrument is much needed in order to maintain currency and to provide equity of experience and training on quality and industry standard instruments for the success of our Band and Orchestra and Applied Music students. - Gallien-Krueger Bass Amplifier: All our electronic instruments played by students are dependent on the amplifiers we supply to produce sound.
+These are used in class every day, as well as performances.
+Periodically, this equipment needs to be replaced as it breaks down.
+We very much need a new bass amplifier. - EWI Professional EWI 5000 Electronic Wind Instrument: This instrument opens the door to digital musical technology for woodwind players.
 The opportunity to learn and create on the E.W.I. will excite and inspire our students. - iPads for student performances: The Music Department uses external ticket sales platforms such as EventBrite to manage ticket sales for our curricular performance events.
 After the success of using these ticket sales platforms, the Music Department would like to have its own equipment for use in the front of house to sell and manage tickets for our events. - Hanging Theatrical Curtain and track: It has become clear that the newly-added Studio Theatre space in the Burbank Auditorium performing arts complex is not going to be a suitable space for SRJC Music Department performances in most situations.
 The Music Department will need to update the space in Forsyth Room 105 (Choir Room) to make it a suitable space for chamber and recital performances.
 This will include theatrical curtain rigging and track and an upgrade to the performance lighting system.
 We use this space for student recordings as well. - Four 5-paks 3" Hanging Sound Dampening Baffles (2' X 4')-Final price includes estimate for installation: The Percussion Practice Studio 122 does not have sufficient sound-dampening treatments installed to muffle the noise when a student is practicing or taking an Applied Lesson.
 The Percussion Practice Studio is right on the main floor hallway and directly next to the Music Admin Office Reception area.
 It would be "industry standard" to have this practice studio properly treated for sound management in the common areas of Forsyth Hall.